Bartel-Group/synth_assess/README.md

 # Modules

 ## Reaction generation and selectivity assessment (synth-assess.selectivity)
 This module enables the user to generate reactions to form a target of interest and to identify the most thermodynamically selective reactions.
-This module enables the user to reconstruct the entire pipeline, including customization of data used in reaction generation and constraints on reaction generation (refer to solidstatesynth.selectivity.rxn_networks), but if you are simply seeking to generate selective reactions associated with a particular target using our settings, you can run the following code:
+Users may reconstruct the entire pipeline, including customization of data used in reaction generation and constraints on reaction generation (refer to solidstatesynth.selectivity.rxn_networks and solidstatesynth.selectivity.entries), but if you are simply seeking to generate reactions associated with a particular target using our settings, and to determine reaction selectivity, you can run the following code:

 ```
 # import class to compute Γ